andremvsramos/42_Webserv/README.md

 1. Prepare three sets of file descriptors: read, write, and exceptions.
 2. Define a timeout duration.
-3. Invoke `select()`, which blocks until at least one descriptor becomes ready or a timeout happens.
+3. Invoke `select()`, which blocks until at least one descriptor becomes ready or a timeout occurs.
 4. After `select()` returns, check which descriptors are ready and proceed with the necessary operations.

 **Limitations:**